 - Place seed at desired depth to create conditions of optimum soil temperature, moisture, and emergence, which are critical to a successful yield.

-- Drops seed at a favorable density, so that you can make minimal returns to fill in missing or failed plants.
+- Drop seed at a favorable density, so that you need make minimal returns to fill in missing or failed plants.

 - Create even and straight rows, as well as achieve in-row and between-row spacing that is consistent and appropriate to the crop and cultivation methods, leading to a uniform stand that requires minimal cultivation, thinning, and weeding.

 Which goals and factors are most important for you?